 There’s a lot of stress involved in what I’m now delivering, but now I know how to manage it.
 It’s the buzz of getting things done, it’s the deadlines and the deliveries that need to be made.

-There’s a lot of people to look after on the team, but I guarantee you if we had this conversation before we started the course, and everything had hit, I’d be a drowning man looking for the lifebelt (life preserver) as opposed to coming from a position of strength, compared to the drowning guy in the lifebelt.
-I feel like I’m in the yacht.
+I guarantee you if we had this conversation before we started the course, and everything had hit, I’d be a drowning man looking for the lifebelt (life preserver) as opposed to coming from a position of strength.

 The mindset shift into the strategic place has lifted the non-work parts of my life out of the minutia as well.
 We’ve joined the gym and now have that as a central part of our routine.
 Health results are very tangible.